 A little bit of my history

 My name is Cecilia Kleiman and I was born in Argentina.
-Since I was a child I’ve had two passions: music and literature.
+Since I was a child I’ve had two passions: music and writing.
 They’ve both played an important role in my life.

 After studying musical composition at the Rosario National University and piano with Juan Carlos Silvera, I moved to Panama.
 There I worked as a pianist (both solo and with groups) and as a music teacher in elementary and middle school.

-In Panama, I worked at the British school ‘The Oxford School’ where the main requirement was to speak and write in English at all times.
+In Panama, I worked at the British school ‘The Oxford School’ where the main requirement was spealing and writing in English at all times.
 This helped me improve my language skills and I managed to pass the FCE Cambridge exam with an A.

 After a while, I felt it was time to improve my third language: Russian.
 This is when I embarked on an adventure that took me to the city of Izhevsk and then Saint Petersburg, Russia.

 This is where I perfected the language to the point in which I was able to read the classics of Pushkin, Dostoievsky, and Gogol in their original language.